C2FO/patio/README.md

 ### Running Tests

 To run the tests

 ```
-make test
+grunt test
 ```

 To run just the postgres tests

 ```
-make test-pg
+grunt test-pg
 ```

 To run just the mysql tests

 ```
-make test-mysql
+grunt test-mysql
 ```

 ### Why Use Patio?

 Patio is different because it allows the developers to choose the level of abtraction they are comfortable with.

 If you want to use the [ORM](http://c2fo.github.com/patio/models.html) functionality you can.
 If you don't you can just use the [Database](http://c2fo.github.com/patio/DDL.html) and [Datasets](http://c2fo.github.com/patio/querying.html) as a querying API, and if you need to you can [write plain SQL](http://c2fo.github.com/patio/patio_Database.html#run)